SlenderWall Lightweight Wall Panel System

 What is the installed cost per square foot?

 Installed costs are dependent upon project location, building design complexity, finish and size of panels.
-SlenderWall does provide significant cost savings to the project, compared to other systems, when used in the building design.
-Contact your nearest SlenderWall licensed producer for more information.
+SLENDERWALL® does provide significant cost savings to the project, compared to other systems, when used in the building design.

-Budget numbers can be given on basic concepts and sketches; however, to provide hard quotes and estimates, full drawings with sections and elevations are necessary and required.
+Budget numbers can be given on basic concepts and renderings; however, to provide a more accurate estimate and hard quote, drawings with sections and elevations are required.

 How long does it take to get a price?

-Most preliminary estimates and reviews of the project take about a week, depending on production and schedules.
-EASI-SET® Industries will strive to work within your time frame to provide thorough estimates on a timely basis.
+Most preliminary estimates and reviews of the project take about a week, depending upon project complexity.
+Smith-Midland will strive to work within your timeframe to provide thorough estimates on a timely basis.

 Read "A Case for SlenderWall" - six case studies covering a wide-range of market applications.